 Ultra formal dress code is the strict side of formal dressing.
 You have to stick to a predetermined set of clothes, and any alterations will be met with disapproval.
 The only contender of this category, at least for our purposes anyway, is white tie.

 White tie is considered the most formal dress code of them all.
-You will most likely never get invited to an event with this dress code.
+You will most likely never get invited to an event with shirt and tie dress code.
 But if you do, then you should be proud of the fact that you have a sophisticated social life.

 The centerpiece of this outfit is a tailcoat along with white gloves, which is admittedly a bit much in the modern era, even among formal wear enthusiasts.
 So, you can instead opt for a dinner jacket or a tuxedo that is just as aesthetic without looking straight out of the twentieth century.
 Keep in mind, though, that anything other than a tailcoat is considered to be a part of white tie optional (which we’ll discuss in a minute.)